CSO UPDATE #2:

 At this time, all concerts remaining in the 2019-2020 season will be rescheduled to next season.
 This includes Carnival of the Animals, Firebird & Carmina Burana, and A Night of Beethoven.
 Depending on guest artist availability, you might see slight changes in repertoire or soloists.

 Will my concert tickets be honored for the rescheduled date?

 Yes!
 Your tickets for Carnival of the Animals, Firebird & Carmina Burana, and A Night of Beethoven will still be valid and will be honored at the rescheduled concert dates next season.

 How can I help?

 We greatly appreciate all of the help and support from our patrons at this time.
-Please be patient as we work to contact all of you individually to best serve your needs.
 For those unable to attend the rescheduled date, consider donating your tickets to the CSO and we will gift those seats to an attending student.
 Monetary donations are always welcome and can be given online via our website by clicking HERE.